GabrielMoreau/tssh/README.md

 The sources are managed via Git (GitLab).
 It is very easy to stay synchronized with these sources.

+Note: The master Git repository in on the [GRICAD Gitlab](https://gricad-gitlab.univ-grenoble-alpes.fr/legi/soft/trokata/tssh).
+Other Git repository are mirror or fork.

  * The initial recovery
 ```bash
 git clone https://gricad-gitlab.univ-grenoble-alpes.fr/legi/soft/trokata/tssh